watsonwork/watsonwork-echo/README.md

 ### Enable the app Webhook

-Now that the app is running and listening for HTTPS requests at a public URL, you're ready to *enable* its Webhook and add the app to a space.
+Now that the app is running and listening for HTTPS requests at a public URL, you're ready to *enable* its Webhook on the Watson Work platform.

 In your Web browser, edit the **Greeter** app and set its Webhook to **Enabled**.
-The Watson Work platform will ping the Webhook callback URL with a verification challenge request to check that it's up and responding correctly.
+Watson Work will ping the Webhook callback URL with a verification challenge request to check that it's up and responding correctly.

-The sample app will respond to that challenge request, and log the following in the terminal window:
+The sample app will respond to that challenge request and log the following in the terminal window:
 ```
 watsonwork-greeter-app Got Webhook verification challenge